-- Internal carbon pricing (using a shadow price) has been calculated since FY2019.
+Internal carbon pricing (using a shadow price) has been calculated since FY2019.
 By visualizing the amount of CO2 emissions for each division using carbon prices, we encourage preparation to avoid climate change risks toward decarbonization.
 For example, a division that cannot meet its reduction target will have a negative shadow price and will incur a hypothetical loss.
-Conversely, a division that meets the target will have a positive shadow price and will bring hypothetical profit. - The Group takes appropriate management and preventive measures against physical risks related to climate change (heavy rain, heavy snow, etc.).
-Each compliance.
-Subcommittees are established for each risk of high importance, such as environmental risk.
+Conversely, a division that meets the target will have a positive shadow price and will bring hypothetical profit.

+• The Group takes appropriate management and preventive measures against physical risks related to climate change (heavy rain, heavy snow, etc.).
+Each works take measures for air-conditioning to cope with global warming.